castrogusttavo/houston-pro/README.md

 ---

 Enjoy the seamless integration of premium icons with Houston React Pro and take your application to the next level!

+---

+## License

+Houston React is licensed under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
+This means you can use, modify, distribute, and even use the icons for private or commercial purposes, without any restrictions.
+No attribution is required, but it's appreciated.

+For more details, see the [LICENSE.md](./LICENSE.md) file in the repository.